top of page

 Be cautious when riding in traffic, particularly in busy areas like Bangkok or Phuket.

-Note that if you choose to rent a motorcycle, be aware that many companies do not inquire about an International Driver's License.
+Note that if you choose to rent a motorcycle, be aware that many companies do not inquire about an international driver's license.

-Be aware that the police will though, so please do not take to the roads without one!
+In some cases, they do not even request your actual driving license.
+Be aware that the police will, though, so please do not take to the roads without one!

 If you are driving, the roads may seem a little daunting at first.

 Especially if you aren't used to driving on the left side!
+The key here is to be both cautious and aggressive.

 Be aware of scooters, drivers without headlights, and people pulling out in front of you without indicating.